AFL Record

-The AFL Record is the official matchday programme of the Australian Football League (AFL).
+The AFL Record is the official matchday program of the Australian Football League (AFL).
 The publication began as the Football Record in Melbourne in 1912, making it one of the oldest magazines in Australia.

 The Record, in its current format, is owned and produced by Sports Entertainment Network.
 Physical editions are available for purchase at all nine weekly matches, and digital versions are available to access online.
 As of 2023, the outgoing editor of the AFL Record is Michael Lovett, who has edited the publication since 1997.

 History

 The publication began as the Football Record in Melbourne, Australia on 27 April 1912, making it one of the oldest magazines in Australia.
 It was initially formatted as a pocketbook guide to assist spectators of matches when the league was known as the VFL.
 The guide helped identify players on the field.
 As only their numbers were worn on their guernseys, the record contained a list of player names so that spectators could tell who is who.

 Over time, the record included a section for keeping track of how many goals and behinds players have kicked while the game is being played and this became a traditional pastime of many footy spectators, something which is fairly unusual to the game.
 Special interest articles were also added, as well as scores, reports and updates from other leagues around the country.

 The AFL Record was known as the Football Record until 1998; in 1999, the current title was adopted.
 In July 2018, the AFL sold the AFL Record and its related products to Crocmedia (now known as Sports Entertainment Network) in an $8.1 million deal.
 The sports media company took all weekly match-day magazine content, including the AFL Record, AFL Women's publications, and the AFL Record Season Guide.